alexander-tritt-monash/spinsim/docs/source/about.examples.rst

    # Return a solver which uses this function
    simulator_rabi = spinsim.Simulator(get_field_rabi, spinsim.SpinQuantumNumber.ONE)

 We set up some of the parameters as before, and we are now ready to execute.
-Note that, `field_modifier` is the first parameter.
+Note that, `sweep_parameter` is the first parameter.
 Here it is set to 1 for a Larmor frequency :math:`f_L` of 20kHz.

 .. code-block:: python